josue6368/active-directory-attack-defense-lab/README.md

 ```
 HOMELAB\jsmith
 ```
-Incorrect passwords were entered multiple times from the domain-joined Windows 11 workstation.
+Incorrect passwords were entered from the domain-joined Windows 11 workstation and also generated from Kali Linux using SMB authentication attempts against DC01.

 #### Windows Event ID